lynnzYe/PiCo/README.md

-# PiCo
+# Piano Conductor

-AKA: Piano Conductor
+a.k.a.
+PiCo

 ## Installation